 - Instill in college graduates and ISE audiences the idea that informal science education institutions and activities are a credible, accessible source of high quality “life-long learning” on matters of science, public policy, personal well being, and public welfare.

-The new project and the partnership awards are an outgrowth of the SENCER-ISE I initiative, also funded by the NSF.
-SENCER-ISE I supported meetings in March and November 2011 that brought together individuals from higher education and informal science education to gauge interest in and explore possibilities for developing cross-sector partnerships.
+The new project and the partnership awards are an outgrowth of previous work, also funded by the NSF (DRL 1001795) and The Noyce Foundation.
+This earlier initiative supported a conference in March 2011 and a follow-up meeting in November 2011 that brought together individuals from higher education and informal science education to gauge interest in and explore possibilities for developing cross-sector partnerships.

-With the new initiative, the SENCER-ISE II awards program will enable us to support six partnerships at $50,000 each, payable over a three-year period.
-In addition to these start-up funds, SENCER-ISE II will provide awardees with technical assistance such as identifying audience outcomes to guide evaluation, selecting resource materials on relevant topics in formal and informal science education, and organizing opportunities to interact with members of other partnerships and the larger SENCER network of faculty and administrators.
-Randi Korn & Associates and the Koshland Science Museum of the National Academy of Sciences will join the National Center in providing these services to the awardees, and where appropriate, to the SENCER and wider educational communities.
+With the new initiative, the SENCER-ISE awards program will enable us to support ten partnerships at $50,000 each, payable over a three-year period.
+In addition to these start-up funds, SENCER-ISE will provide awardees with technical assistance such as identifying audience outcomes to guide evaluation, selecting resource materials on relevant topics in formal and informal science education, and organizing opportunities to interact with members of other partnerships and the larger SENCER network of faculty and administrators.
+Randi Korn & Associates and the Marian Koshland Science Museum of the National Academy of Sciences will join the National Center in providing these services to the awardees, and where appropriate, to the SENCER and wider educational communities.
+To learn more about the SENCER-ISE initiative and the partnerships supported by the awards program, please visit the SENCER-ISE website, found here.

-- The SENCER-ISE Conference proceedings can be found here and the SENCER-ISE Evaluation Report by Randi Korn and Associates, Inc. is accessible here.
+- The SENCER-ISE conference proceedings can be found here and the SENCER-ISE conference Evaluation Report by Randi Korn and Associates, Inc. is accessible here.

 Civic Engagement Partnership Support Awards Program

 SENCER-ISE has been supported by grants from the National Science Foundation (DRL #1001795, DRL #1237463) and the Noyce Foundation.
-Photograph of Ellen Mappen and Alan Friedman.
+Photograph of attendees of the March 2011 SENCER-ISE Conference.